Indigenous Healing for Addiction and Mental Health Recovery

 Community Support

-Cultural practices often involve community participation, fostering a supportive network that can provide encouragement and accountability.
+Cultural practices often involve community participation, fostering a supportive network of relatives and like-minded people can provide encouragement and accountability.

 • Fresh bunches of carrots with green tops on a wooden display at a market.